-Although these cases are exempt from FAPT, the mandatory uniform assessment instrument must still be completed in accordance with state requirements.
+Although these cases are exempt from FAPT, the mandatory uniform assessment instrument must still be completed in accordance with state requirements and CPMT must still authorize the funds no less than annually.
 In the event a service request is not in compliance with local policy and is not reimbursable by state CSA pool funds, it will be the responsibility of the referring agency to coordinate with the service provider regarding payment for services rendered.